ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 -- Data size and feature dimension (fit into the memory or not)

--- Missing values (How to impute the null values)
+-- Missing values (how to impute the null values)

 -- Distributions of the target (skewed or not)